hackersupreme/cuopon-calculator/README.md

-# cuopon-calculator
-## React.js Single Page App
+# Cuopon Calculator || React.js Single Page App

 This is a single page app that creates cuopon data to be downloaded in a csv.
 It's built using React.js and react-csv (https://www.npmjs.com/package/react-csv).

 An input form takes in the following data of a product you are trying to sell a cuopon for:
-  -Name
+  - Name
-  -Goal Amount
+  - Goal Amount
-  -Price of Product
+  - Price of Product
-  -Cost of Product
+  - Cost of Product

 It then calculates cuopons based on 3 different percentages and lists how many of them you would need to sell to meet your goal amount.